Todos Osmachka: In emigration

 Towards the end of 1944, Todos Osmachka, like Ulas Samchuk and many other writers, was forced to emigrate to the West.
 At first, he settled in Germany.
 Together with Ulas Samchuk Osmachka participated in the development of a new emigrant literary organization MUR (Ukrainian Art Movement).
-In 1953, the poetry collection Bouquets of Time was published, which collected poems from 1943-1948.
+In 1953, the poetry collection Bouquets of Time was published, which collected poems from 1943 to 1948.
 In emigration, Osmachka's talent was revealed with new strength in his three prose works: The Senior Boyaryn (1946), Plan to the Yard (1951), and Rotunda of Soul Killers (1956).
 The poetic work of life was summarized in the book From Under the World (1954).

 In Osmachka's travels around the world, he never stopped, haunted by the fear of reprisals against him by KGB agents.
-Having moved from Germany to the USA, Osmachka wanted to focus on creative matters.
+Having moved from Germany to the US, Osmachka wanted to focus on creative matters.
 He often spoke in front of Ukrainian communities, but fear and suspicion made him leave his place again and move from country to country.

-Osmachka moved from Germany to the USA, lived for some time in Canada, visited France, and traveled through Yugoslavia.
+Osmachka moved from Germany to the US, lived for some time in Canada, visited France, and traveled through Yugoslavia.
 On July 6, 1961, on one of the streets of Munich, he fell under the attack of nervous paralysis.
 Through the efforts of his friends, he was sent to the United States and placed for treatment at the Pilgrim State Hospital near New York.
 But on September 7, 1962, at the age of 67, Todos Osmachka died.
-He was buried at St. Andrew's Orthodox Cemetery, South Bound Brook, New Jersey.
+He was buried at St. Andrew Ukrainian Orthodox Cemetery.